gambitproject/gambit/doc/pyapi.rst

       Returns a behavior strategy profile :py:class:`BehavProfile` associated to the profile.

-      :raises gambit.UndefinedOperationError: if the game does not have a tree representation.
+      :raises pygambit.UndefinedOperationError: if the game does not have a tree representation.

    .. py:method:: copy()